taetscher/ICARUS/README.md

 Here is a list of the currently top performing checkpoints from training.
 The best performing checkpoint is highlighted in bold.
 Their success is measured as percentage of ASR detections on a validation dataset:

-RMSPROP standard (with tweaks in learning rate whenever loss plateaus were hit)
+ICARUS v2, RMSPROP standard (with tweaks in learning rate whenever loss plateaus were hit)
 - 94500 (59%, med. conf: 0.61)
 - 96500 (64%, med. conf: 0.6)
 - 105000 (72%, med conf: 0.6)